creative-workflow/capistrano-container/README.md

   # the container specific role, for a container named php `:container_php`
   def container_role

-  # uploads a local file to a temp file on host /tmp, then copies the file into the container with docker cp
+  # uploads a local file to local or remote running container (with docker cp)
   def upload!(src, target)

-  # doenloads a container file to host /tmp and then to a local file
+  # downloads a local or remote container file to your local host
   def download!(src, target)

-  # executes a command on the docker container with docker exec
+  # executes a command on the local or remote docker container(with docker exec)
   def execute(command)

   # invokes a container specific task